This Warm Pear Baked French Toast is make with thick and hearty slices of bread that come out with browned tops and crispy edges without being soggy.

 I love watching my trees suddenly turn from green to orangish-red.
 Fall is truly my favorite season.
 Pumpkins, squashes, apples, and pears are some of my favorite things about Fall.
 I love cooking my meals around the season.
 I find that I am able to save money by shopping with what is being harvested, especially if you are able to get produce locally.
 My neighbor just picked all of her pears and they are overflowing on her kitchen counter.
 I thought this would be the perfect fall meal to cook and blog about this afternoon.

 Start by arranging bread slices in 9X13 in baking dish.
-I was able to get 6 slices in my baking dish.
-Than whisk together milk, eggs, cinnamon, vanilla and salt.
+I was able to get 8 slices in my baking dish.
+I had to break some of them up a bit.
+Next, whisk together milk, eggs, cinnamon, vanilla and salt.
 Pour over bread, place in the fridge, and allow to sit overnight.
 I also pre peeled and sliced 3 ripe pears and placed them in a ziplock then in the refrigerator so it wouldn’t take as long in the morning.
-Remember I am a zombie in the morning so I need it to be as simple as possible.
-All the prep and mess is done, now you can sit back and relax until bedtime.
+All the prep and mess is done, now you can sit back and relax.

 - Arrange bread slices in a greased 9×13 inch baking dish.
 If they don’t fit, tear the bread into pieces.
 Whisk together milk, eggs, cinnamon, vanilla and salt.
 Pour over bread.
 Place in the fridge, covered, and allow to sit overnight.